Factbox: A year of resignations from UK PM May's government

-LONDON (Reuters) - Prime Minister Theresa May has suffered 14 resignations from her government in the last year and a day, six of which have been related to her approach to Brexit.
+LONDON (Reuters) - Prime Minister Theresa May has suffered 17 resignations from her government since last November, nine of which have been related to her approach to Brexit.
 Here is the list:

 1) Michael Fallon